 The handling of the SMS IWF for interworking CPM requests to SMS message is as follows:

-When the SMS IWF receives a Pager Mode CPM Standalone Message (e.g., SIP MESSAGE request containing the ‘3gpp-service.ims.icsi.oma.cpm.msg’ feature tag), it SHALL handle the Pager Mode CPM Standalone Message as described in section 1.1.1.1.1 “Pager Mode CPM Standalone Message to SMS Message”.
-When the payload of the received CPM Standalone Message cannot be delivered by one short message due to the size limit, then the SMS IWF SHALL translate the received CPM Standalone Message into concatenated short messages.
+When the SMS IWF receives a Pager Mode CPM Standalone Message (e.g., SIP MESSAGE request containing the ‘3gpp-service.ims.icsi.oma.cpm.msg’ or ‘3gpp-service.ims.icsi.oma.cpm.msg-v2’ feature tag), it SHALL handle the Pager Mode CPM Standalone Message as described in section 1.1.1.1.1 “Pager Mode CPM Standalone Message to SMS Message”.
+When the payload of the received CPM Standalone Message cannot be delivered by one short message due to the size limit, then the SMS IWF SHALL translate the received CPM Standalone Message into concatenated short messages or SMS with link according to the service provider policy..

 When the SMS IWF receives a CPM Session Invitation for the exchange of CPM Chat Messages (i.e., a SIP INVITE request containing the ’3gpp-service.ims.icsi.oma.cpm.session’ feature tag), it SHALL handle the CPM Session Invitation as described in section 0 “CPM Session Invitation to SMS Message”.